SED Analysis of 13 Spectroscopically Confirmed Galaxies at z$\simeq$6 to Constrain UV-Slope, Model Dust Attenuation and Escape Fractions: Introduction

-Previous studies have found that a minimum escape fraction of $\sim$20$\%$ is needed to finish the reionization of the Universe at $z\simeq6$ \citep{Finkelstein2019,Naidu2020}.
-However, it is unclear what \fesc\ values are actually typical for z$\simeq$6 galaxies.
-Furthermore, several authors have found using methods such as photometry unusual UV-slopes of as steep as $\beta\simeq$--3 for faint galaxies at $z\geq6$ \citep{Bouwens2010,Labbe2010,Jiang2020}.
+Previous studies have suggested that a minimum escape fraction of $\sim$20$\%$ is needed to finish the reionization of the hydrogen in the Universe at $z\simeq6$, assuming UV-bright sources ($M_{AB}\lesssim-21$ mag) dominate reionization \citep[\eg\ ][]{Finkelstein2012,Robertson2015, Naidu2020}.
+However, it is unclear what \fesc-values are typical for $z\simeq6$ galaxies.
+For galaxies at $z<4$, escape fraction may be directly measured through rest-frame UV imaging and/or spectroscopy.
+For galaxies at high redshift like those in our sample, such direct methods do not work, since a larger portion of LyC photons are absorbed by the higher HI fraction in the IGM at $z>4$, and any constraints must rely on the more limited IR data that are available for our galaxies \citep{bian2020}.

-To see how such surprising parameters might occur, SED modelings can be used to infer the possible characteristic of these galaxies, which have been previously used to characterize galaxy population at lower redshifts \citep{papovich2001,Shapley2001,Shapley2005} and also at higher redshifts \citep{Ono2010}.
-As nebular emission is crucial when producing accurate models high redshift galaxies \citep{schaerer2009,Jiang2016}, its relationship with other parameters can be explored when considered over a large number of models.
-The previously found relationships between the parameters (\eg\ \citealt{Finkelstein2019,Naidu2020,Bouwens2010,Labbe2010,Jiang2020}), and the assumed relationships between them, (\eg\ \citealt{Ono2010, Hayes2011}) so can be compared to the implied parameters.
+Hence, we turned to an alternative method of SED fitting to infer the escape fraction of our high redshift galaxies.
+Previous studies have noted that modeling nebular emission is crucial in producing accurate SED models, particularly at high $z$ \citep[\eg\ ][]{schaerer2009,Jiang2016}.
+This is related to \fesc , since significant nebular emission is indicative of ionizing photons exciting the gas to produce rest-frame UV and optical emission lines instead of escaping the galaxy, implying lower \fesc values.
+Thus, SED modeling can be used to {\it indirectly} constrain the fraction of ionizing photons that is not absorbed and reprocessed as emission lines, but instead escapes from galaxies.

+Moreover, several authors found unusually blue $\beta$ values as steep as $\beta\simeq$ $-2\sim-3$ for faint galaxies at $z\geq6$ using photometric methods \citep[\eg\ ][]{bouwens2014, Labbe2010, Jiang2020}.
+To see how such surprisingly blue slope parameters might occur, SED modeling --- which previously has been used to characterize galaxy populations at low \citep{papovich2001, Shapley2001, Shapley2005} and moderate redshifts \citep{Ono2010} --- can be used to interpret the UV-slope $\beta$.